mbparks/Ground-Glass/README.md

 the lens rather than the camera's.
 If the body later reports a real aperture, that always wins.

+## The sequence your body honours

+Bodies disagree about how to be asked for a photograph.
+RELEASE PROBE works through the candidates and keeps whichever produces an actual file, and CAPTURE uses that one from then on.
+Save the session afterwards and it comes back next time, because finding it costs a sweep and several exposures.

+On the R6 this build was developed against, the answer turned out to be the older single shot opcode, not the two stage press.

 ## The half press arms the shutter

 A full press with no half press before it is not a faster way to take a